ericmwalk/weblog.lol/weblog/2019/03/2019-03-24_thirtyeight.md

 ![](https://ericmwalk.blog/uploads/2022/b4e0d00f43.jpg)
 *Lainey at 2 months old (September 2018)*

-<i>As you can see she is not as petite as she was when we first got her :) .
+*As you can see she is not as petite as she was when we first got her :) .*

 Everyone in the family loves her to death even though we miss our old pets.
 This has oddly enough been a little bit of an adjustment as we really did take advantage of a pet free lifestyle over the summer.
 Now that everything has changed, it is a good change but we are back to moring upfront planning to make sure Lainey can either come with us or has another place to stay.</p>

-<p>As I continue into this next year, a new word that keeps popping up in my head is <b>Embrace</b>.
+As I continue into this next year, a new word that keeps popping up in my head is **Embrace**.
 It builds upon last year as I want to embrace those things that my family and I enjoy and continue to cut out other areas that do not bring us joy.
 This not only goes for personal things but work related stuff as well, I know there is time to focus at work but also I want to start embracing the opportunities that are placed before me instead of always trying to run to or think about the next shiny object.

 If I am true to myself in this upcoming year I know this will be a challenge to keep but I am really up for it as it has been on my mind for a while.